-Figure 20 shows P&I deaths for all Florida counties by age group, week 40, 2012 - week 41, 2015, as reported into ESSENCE-FL.
+Figure 20 shows P&I deaths for all Florida counties by age group, week 40, 2012 through week 42, 2015, as reported into ESSENCE-FL.

-The number of P&I deaths reported in recent weeks is similar to levels seen in previous years in all age groups.
+The number of P&I deaths reported in recent weeks is similar to levels seen in previous years in all age groups at this time.

 Current season P&I death numbers are preliminary estimates, and may change as more data are received.
 The most recent data available are displayed here.
-Vital statistics death records received in ESSENCE-FL are currently considered to be complete through week 41, 2015.
+Vital statistics death records received in ESSENCE-FL are currently considered to be complete through week 42, 2015.